c00kie17/garbageApp/README.md

 # garbageApp
-tracking garbage in Bangalore \n
+tracking garbage in Bangalore </br>
 Comments have been given in the python files.